-- Administrative leadership and staff – individuals who support the implementation,
+Administrative leadership and staff – individuals who support the implementation,

 Healthcare providers and support staff – those who use the telehealth tool(s) to

 Health insurance providers – sharing information directly with insurers can help make

 Partners – supporting organizations who either help to implement the telehealth

 patients to use the telehealth services offered; examples include community-based and faith-based

-telemedicine services among employers and employees can improve support and utilization of those
+telemedicine services among local employers and their employees can improve support and utilization of those

 should be aware of the telehealth services and programs being offered.
 Involving patients can be

 Resources to Learn More